wokidoo/SignalBus/README.md

 ## 📝 License
 This plugin is open-source and licensed under **MIT License**.
 Feel free to use, modify, and distribute it as needed.

-📢 Contributions & feedback are welcome! 🚀
+📢 Feedback is welcome! 🚀